ARM-software/abi-aa/ehabi32/ehabi32.rst

 is entered in the machine state prevailing at the point of the apparently throwing call within that function, aside from any registers used to pass arguments to the landing pad.
-If the landing pad is a cleanup, hence returns control to the unwinder on exit, it is possible that further pads may be entered for the same function.
+If the landing pad is a cleanup (so it returns control to the unwinder on exit) it is possible that further pads may be entered for the same function.
 The entry state for such pads is the exit state from the previous pad, again possibly modified by any arguments passed to the pad.